Oatrick/bare_bones_react/README.md

 ![Bare Bones React](https://www.codehawke.com/img/bare_bones_react.png)

-Bare Bones React provides a modern UI using SASS, Babel, Webpack and more.
+Bare Bones React provides a modern UI using SASS, TailwindCSS, TinaCMS, Gatsbyjs, Babel, Webpack and more; this project is intended to reduce friction of building a bespoke JAM stack site.
+See <a href="https://www.oatrick.com">Oatrick's profolio</a> for an open source implementation of this boilerplate.

 ## Documentation